erkobridee/lab-nodejs/README.md

 * [Node.js com Express.js nos negócios | iMasters](http://imasters.com.br/front-end/javascript/node-js-com-express-js-nos-negocios/)

 * [Player.io](http://openblog.github.com/2013/03/15/player.io/) - Um media player que roda no navegador, feito com Node.JS, Socket.IO e é controlado pelo seu smartphone

-## Geekli.st

-Come join me at [Geekli.st](https://geekli.st/erkobridee/invite/196DA487FB) and share your geek achievements !

-> Geeklist is a vibrant platform for geeks to discover, connect and share the great work they have done and who they did it with.

-Build with Node.js, check more info at [geekli.st about page](https://geekli.st/about).